Converting

 Question

-The majority of users open the creation flow but only a minority complete the process and organize an in-person event.
+The majority of users open the creation flow during their lifecycle but only a minority complete the process and organize an in-person event.

 How do we encourage more users to post without degrading event quality?